MrsRathode/MrsRathode/README.md

 # 🌍 Open Source

-- Hacktoberfest Participant
+- 🎃 Hacktoberfest Participant
-- Open Source Learner
+- 🌍 Open Source Contributor
-- Active GitHub Contributor
+- 💡 Building, learning, and collaborating with the developer community

 ---